How to start running (or get back into it after a long break)

 Stretch while moving before your run …

 Aim to do a few minutes of stretching with movement (aka dynamic stretching) before your run.
 Why this kind specifically?
 It mimics the full range of motion of a run, which helps you get looser, faster.
-If you're still feeling tight during your run, it's ok to stop and stretch some more.
+If you're still feeling tight during your run, it's OK to stop and stretch some more.
 No guilt!
 That helps you to finish feeling great.

-…and finish up with still stretches
+… and finish off with still stretches

 Fact: doing dynamic and static stretches (ones you hold) post-run helps prevent injury and improve flexibility.
 "Those few minutes are so important", says Coach.
 "They'll make your next run better, I promise".

 The easiest way to get moving on a consistent basis is to work towards a goal.
 And we've got one for whatever feels right for you.
 Just want to get into a rhythm?
 Try our First 10 plan.
 From there you can work towards a 5K, 10K and beyond.
-Explore Training Plans
+Explore training plans

 Get an extra push with a Guided Run

-The Nike Run Club's Guided Runs take you alongside Nike coaches, athletes and special guests who encourage you every step of the way.
+The Nike Run Club's guided runs take you alongside Nike coaches, athletes and special guests who encourage you every step of the way.

 How to Start Running (or Get Back Into It After a Long Break)